 Cost and growth

 USB has the lower entry cost: the mic is the whole signal chain.
 XLR costs more to begin with because you buy the mic and an interface, but it’s modular — you can upgrade the mic, add channels, or change preamps later without starting over.
 Popular starting points include the Blue Yeti on the USB side, and an XLR dynamic like the Shure SM7B or Shure SM58 paired with a Focusrite Scarlett interface.
+If you’re weighing the two camps, our roundups of the best USB microphones and the best XLR microphones are a good place to shortlist.
 See our guide to recording a podcast at home for a full chain example.

 How to choose

-• Noisy, untreated room?
-An XLR dynamic mic will reject more background noise — and a little acoustic treatment helps either option.
+- Noisy, untreated room?
+An XLR dynamic mic will reject more background noise — and for ideas, browse our pick of the best dynamic microphones, plus a little acoustic treatment to help either option.

 Frequently asked questions